leeyz888/paraRELU/README.md

 $$

 <aside>
-⚠️ This looks very similar to the derivative of the loss w.r.t the hidden layer before the activation function, i.e $\frac{\partial L}{\partial z_{{h_i},m}}$.
+⚠️ This looks very similar to the derivative of the loss w.r.t the hidden layer before the activation function, i.e $Z_{{h_i},m}$.
 In other words, the derivative of the loss w.r.t the activation is very useful as it can then be differentiated w.r.t the parameters in the function , making them learnable.

 </aside>